Graduate FAQs

 What type of written materials do you require?
 Can you provide any guidelines for my written materials?

-All required written material should be uploaded on the online application including the three required recommendation letters.
+All required written materials should be uploaded to the online application, including the three required recommendation letters.
 Required written materials include:

 *Curriculum Vitae or Resume

-*Writing Sample - Applicants are required to submit a sample of their best writing.
+*Writing Sample - Applicants must submit a sample of their best writing.
 This might be an undergraduate course paper or research term paper.
 The writing sample may be from any discipline.
-And while there is no official limit on the length of writing samples, most submissions are between 10 and 30 pages in length.
+While there is no official limit on the length of writing samples, most submissions are between 10 and 30 pages in length.

-*Statement of Purpose - In addition to the writing sample, applicants must submit a statement of purpose of between 2-4 pages in length describing your intended plan of study.
-This statement should also explain why the applicant is a good fit for the program as well as possible research interests and professional goals.
+*Statement of Purpose - In addition to the writing sample, applicants must submit a statement of purpose of between 2-4 pages in length describing their intended plan of study.
+This statement should also explain why the applicant is a good fit for the program and possible research interests and professional goals.

-*Additional Information - There is space on the online application for you to write about any additional factors you would like to bring to our attention.
+*Additional Information - There is space on the online application to write about any additional factors the applicant would like to bring to our attention.

-*For International Students - Rice University's Office of International Students & Scholars (OISS) provides comprehensive information about studying in the United States - visa requirements, etc. Please visit the Office of International Student Services (OISS) Web site for more information.
+*For International Students - Rice University's Office of International Students & Scholars (OISS) provides comprehensive information about studying in the United States, including visa requirements, etc. Please visit the Office of International Student Services (OISS) website for more information.

 Can I submit changes or additions to my application later?

 Once you have submitted the online application, you will not be able to make any changes or additions.
-You can email additional materials (preferably as PDFs) to soci@rice.edu and we will make an effort to add them to your file.
+You can email additional materials in PDF format to soci@rice.edu and we will make an effort to add them to your file.

 Back to top